ptavarez/intro-to-react/README.md

 ## Objectives

 By the end of this, developers should be able to:

--   How to include the React library in your code
+-   Include the React library in their code
 -   Explain what the Virtual DOM is and why it's important
 -   Explain what JSX is and why it's important
 -   Explain what components are